At Currier House, the past is front and center.

-A new photo wall is on display in the lower level of Currier House, honoring its namesake, Audrey Bruce Currier ’56, as well as the four alumnae for whom the connecting buildings were named.
+A new photo wall is on display in the House’s lower level, honoring its namesake, Audrey Bruce Currier ’56, as well as the four alumnae for whom the connecting buildings were named.

 The final photos and their accompanying captions were installed at the end of February, in time for the beginning of Women’s History Month.